 THE JAGGED PEAKS OF THE ACCURSED MOUNTAINS glittered in the bright morning sunlight.
 We sat on large rocks in the shade of a tree in what once was the center of Theth, in the almost inaccessible Dukagjin region of northern Albania.
 Together with about half a dozen Albanians from Theth and nearby villages, we were listening for a truck that would take us to the city of Shkoder (listening, rather than looking: you can hear those old Czech or Chinese vehicles that ply these mountains long before you can see them).
 The one hundred kilometer trip, when it finally began, would take four or five hours along a twisting, unpaved, single-lane road through forests and over mountain passes, with frequent stops to pick up logs.
-For a brief time – in the communist – era there had been bus service to and from this region, but in 1994 buses ran where and when and if their driver-owners chose to go, and they didn’t choose to go to the northern mountains.
-That left a ride in the back of a truck as the only form of public transportation in this part of the country; it wasn’t too bad when the weather was good.
+For a brief time in the communist era there had been bus service to and from this region, but in 1994 buses ran where and when and if their driver-owners chose to go, and they didnt choose to go to the northern mountains.
+That left a ride in the back of a truck as the only form of public transportation in this part of the country; it wasnt too bad when the weather was good.
 There was no longer mail or telephone service in the mountains, but a few mountain families had managed to buy satellite dishes, and television brought the world into their living rooms.
 Although geographically isolated, mountain communities were not isolated from the rapid changes taking place in Albania.

 The high school student waiting with us was eager to practice her English: she spoke very well although she had been studying for only a year.
 "And what," she asked politely, "do Americans think of our president, Sali Berisha?"
-The question conveyed her pride in Albania’s becoming, at last, a nation among others, a nation like others.
+The question conveyed her pride in Albanias becoming, at last, a nation among others, a nation like others.
 How could I explain to her that few Americans can tell Albania from Albany or Alabama, and fewer still would be able to find her country on the map?
-I tried to be tactful: "I’m sorry, but I don’t think that most Americans know who Albania’s president is," and quickly changed the subject by asking her the Albanian names for the plants around us.
+I tried to be tactful: "Im sorry, but I dont think that most Americans know who Albanias president is," and quickly changed the subject by asking her the Albanian names for the plants around us.
 Eventually a rattling, grumbling, elderly truck pulled up near the tree and all conversation gave way to the continuous task of finding stable and not hopelessly uncomfortable positions on the pile of logs that grew higher with each stop.
 When we finally arrived in Shkoder, in the late afternoon, the girl and her family vanished into the busy streets.

 But we were asked this question, and others like it, again and again.
-Many of the Albanians we met during our three months in the north in the summer of 1994 were hurt and puzzled by what they perceived as the world’s lack of interest in, or even awareness of, their efforts to become a modern, democratic, European nation.
+Many of the Albanians we met during our three months in the north in the summer of 1994 were hurt and puzzled by what they perceived as the worlds lack of interest in, or even awareness of, their efforts to become a modern, democratic, European nation.
 The problem is not new.
 "Oh, I know all about the Albanians, they are those funny people with pink eyes and white hair!" a woman told the intrepid British chronicler of Balkan life, Edith Durham, over ninety years ago.
 It would not be difficult to assemble a good-sized collection of equally absurd remarks today.
 Durham, who traveled on foot and by horseback throughout the north, was known as the "Queen of the Mountains" and is still fondly remembered there.
 The feeling was mutual: she devoted her life to making her countrymen aware of Albania and its concerns (her classic High Albania remains essential reading).
 But Albania has not had many clear-eyed chroniclers since Durham.

 Despite its spectacular and varied beauty, its rich natural resources, and its extraordinary tradition of hospitality, Albania has always been the most isolated country in Europe, and from World War II until very recently, one of the most isolated countries on earth.
-Although it has been inhabited since remote antiquity – the land was part of ancient Illyria – it has never been an easy place to visit.
+Although it has been inhabited since remote antiquity the land was part of ancient Illyria it has never been an easy place to visit.
 In earlier times, travelers were hindered by nonexistent mountain roads and generally poor conditions, conditions that improved little in the five hundred years of Turkish rule.
 Roads were built between the two world wars and the country was electrified after World War II, but its borders were sealed (to most Westerners) after 1945.
 Since 1991, Albania has welcomed foreign visitors but, as the poorest country in Europe, it has attracted relatively few of them.

 Yet there are many reasons why the outside world should be interested in Albania and concerned for its future.
 Albania is a Balkan country and thus a crossroads of East and West, North and South; it is as rich in history as it is in resources.
 When Albania finally achieved independence, after the collapse of the Ottoman Empire, nearly half its population found itself outside its newly drawn borders, in what is now called "the former Yugoslavia."
-But Albanians are not Slavs, and the Albanian language is not Slavic – it is a twigless branch on the Indo-European linguistic tree.
+But Albanians are not Slavs, and the Albanian language is not Slavic it is a twigless branch on the Indo-European linguistic tree.
 Today large numbers of ethnic Albanians are struggling with minority status in Serbia and Macedonia, a volatile situation that the U. S. media largely ignores.
 Internally, Albania is a cross-section of several time periods coexisting uneasily in the present unstable conditions.
 It is a social tinderbox: economic shock therapy is rapidly creating new classes and widening gulfs between them.
-Approximately thirty percent of the workforce is unemployed; in order to feed their families, large numbers of Albanian citizens – including many professionals – work at menial jobs in Greece (legally or illegally) and in Italy.
-Albania’s relations with all its Balkan neighbors are intermittently tense.
+Approximately thirty percent of the workforce is unemployed; in order to feed their families, large numbers of Albanian citizens including many professionals work at menial jobs in Greece (legally or illegally) and in Italy.
+Albanias relations with all its Balkan neighbors are intermittently tense.
 Albania is multi-religious but not multi-ethnic.
 Although many Albanians insist that there is no religious tension because "the true religion of Albania is Albanianism," the actual situation is somewhat more complex . . .

 We became interested in Albania about ten years ago, through the novels of the Albanian writer Ismail Kadare.
 Kadare, who now divides his time between Paris and the Albanian capital, Tirane, is a somewhat controversial figure in his home country, but for an outsider his novels, which retell Albanian legends, reconstruct major historical events, and describe more recent affairs, are an excellent introduction to a fascinating country.
 I came across Chronicle in Stone by chance while browsing in a bookstore near our home.
 I started reading it that evening, and read straight through to the end.
-Kadare’s description of his childhood in wartime Gjirokaster transported me to a strange stone city where deep cisterns held dark secrets, where the faces of brides were powdered and decorated with exotic images, where young people struggled to free themselves – and their country –from ancient customs, superstitions, and a stifling social order.
+Kadares description of his childhood in wartime Gjirokaster transported me to a strange stone city where deep cisterns held dark secrets, where the faces of brides were powdered and decorated with exotic images, where young people struggled to free themselves and their country from ancient customs, superstitions, and a stifling social order.
 As Kadare portrayed it, Albanian culture was a rare but sturdy plant that had managed to survive centuries of isolation, grafting, and trampling, to blossom in the modern world.
 My husband, Stan Sherer, became fascinated too, and learning more about Albania became a preoccupation.

 Ten years ago it was impossible for Westerners to visit Albania except perhaps on a closely guided tour, and that is not the way we like to travel.
 But our interest in Albania continued to grow, so we started studying the language through tapes in hopes of eventually visiting on our own.
 In 1992, after independent visiting had become possible, we flew from Zurich to Tirane for a two-week trip.
 We had arranged to spend the first few days with a family in Tirane, friends of friends in New York.
 Beyond that, we had no detailed plans; it was clear we would need to be flexible.
 Getting around was not easy: the trains were in very poor condition, so were many of the buses, and it was a test of endurance and athletic skill to get a seat.
 But we were lucky: we found a driver to take us, for a reasonable price, to the city of Shkoder, in the north, and young friends in Tirane climbed through a bus window to claim seats for us for a trip to Gjirokaster, in the south.
 A network of generous friends arranged for us to stay with Albanian families in both cities, instead of in hotels.